esiqveland/subsound-gtk/README.md

   - [X] Make cover art be prettier in the ActionRow
   - [X] Fix blinking when hover/unhover
   - [ ] add a reload button or keep starred list up-to-date in the app at least
-  - [ ] goto artist when clicking artist name
+  - [X] goto artist when clicking artist name
+  - [X] goto album when clicking album name
   - [ ] goto album when clicking on album artwork
     - [ ] add hover / glow / overlay icon when hovering over artwork?
   - [ ] display whole albums / artist that have been starred in addition to individual songs?